glamod/marine-user-guide2/docs/source/index.rst

 Monthly grids
 ^^^^^^^^^^^^^

-Aggregations in a monthly lat-lon grids.
+Aggregations in monthly lat-lon grids.
 The CDM table determines what aggregations are applied:

   * header table: number of reports per grid cell per month.